Do the Digit Insurance

 Cadmium ruptures the kidneys, resulting in excessive production of protein in urination.
 Consuming mercury also leads to liver and kidney damage and affects the central nervous system and our gastric system.

-In addition to these, there are several short term effects of these harmful chemicals on the human body, including headaches, nausea and vomiting, irritation of skin and eyes, fatigue and weakness.
+In addition to these, there are several short-term effects on the human body, including headaches, nausea and vomiting, irritation of skin and eyes, fatigue, and weakness.

 Which Land Pollutants Cause Diseases?